podio/podio-dotnet/items/index.md

 {% highlight csharp startinline %}
 Item itemToUpdate = new Item();

-item.ItemId = 12345; // The item_id of the item you need to update.
+itemToUpdate.ItemId = 12345; // The item_id of the item you need to update.

 //A Text field with external_id 'title' var textfield = itemToUpdate.Field<TextItemField>("title");